 Systematic theology

-Whereas in classical theology, no room existed to talk about God's vulnerability, this has changed in the twentieth century.
+Whereas in classical theology no room existed to talk about God's vulnerability, this has changed in the twentieth century.
 Around the defining attributes of classical doctrine of God (impassibilitas, simplicitas, aseitas), a consensus seemed to grow in the twentieth century that speaks in trinitarian way about God, that makes the economic trinity (and thus also Christology) the starting point of reflections on God's attributes, and that speaks of (a form of) divine suffering given the suffering of Christ.
-In that line of thinking, room has been created to speak about God's vulnerability – think of Placher, Narratives of a Vulnerable God.
-Examples within BEST are Kamphuis, ‘Divine suffering in Dietrich Bonhoeffer’, as well as Eric Peels' OT contributions on the doctrine of God.
+In that line of thinking, room has been created to speak about God's vulnerability, such as Placher, Narratives of a Vulnerable God.
+Examples within BEST include Kamphuis, ‘Divine suffering in Dietrich Bonhoeffer’, as well as Eric Peels' OT contributions on the doctrine of God.

 In recent years, however, more and more publications are appearing that present a contrasting voice.
 The unity of God is being reemphasised (Katherine Sonderegger).
-The importance of the classical doctrine of God and its relevance for Reformed theology is defended, including the classical attributes (in more or less modified form).
+The importance of the classical doctrine of God and its relevance for Reformed theology is being defended, including the classical attributes (in a more or less modified form).
 This approach emphasises that there is knowledge of God even before and outside Christ, thus creating distance from a purely Christocentric approach in the doctrine of God.
-Thus, Maarten Wisse argues against epistemological Christocentrism (God is known exclusively in the history of Jesus Christ), and certainly against ontological Christocentrism (God's being is determined by the history of Jesus Christ).
-For Christology, this implies that not the classical doctrine of God is criticised from the suffering of Christ, but that the two nature doctrine of Chalcedon is maintained unchanged given the classical doctrine of God, denying that Christ suffered according to his divine nature (Steven Duby).
+Accordingly, Maarten Wisse argues against epistemological Christocentrism (God is known exclusively in the history of Jesus Christ), and certainly against ontological Christocentrism (God's being is determined by the history of Jesus Christ).
+For Christology, this does not impliy that the classical doctrine of God is criticised from the point of view of Christ’s suffering, but rather, that the two nature doctrine of Chalcedon is retained given the classical doctrine of God, denying that Christ suffered according to his divine nature (Steven Duby).

 At the same time, publications continue to appear such as Bruce McCormack's, The Humility of the Eternal Son, which, on the contrary, does want to rethink the doctrine of God from the point of view of the Son's incarnation and suffering, and focuses on the doctrine of the two natures and the trinity.

-Reformed theology mostly has acknowledged a form of general revelation, and, in addition, has held that there was also knowledge of God in the Old Testament, i.e. before Christ.
+Reformed theology has mostly acknowledged a form of general revelation, and, in addition, has held that there was also knowledge of God in the Old Testament, i.e. before Christ.
 That is not at issue in this project.
-Still, the question remains of what this means for God's vulnerability.
+Still, the question remains regarding what this means for God's vulnerability.
 Two options emerge:

 Viewed from the perspective of the Old Testament and classical theism, no room exists to speak of God's vulnerability, and so the classical doctrine of God is maintained along with a two nature doctrine that excludes a suffering of Christ according to his divine nature.